Shopping locally is a great way to support our Hong Kong community. Here are 50 local brands we’re loving right now…

 The Only Alice, 55 Tung Street, Sheung Wan, Hong Kong, available online at theonlyalice.com

 Instantly up your cool quotient by sporting a Twisted Sister ensemble!
 Simple yet edgy pieces liven up any look.
 Choose from neon asymmetrical tops to form fitting dresses to cool tops and bottoms.

 A great button up shirt can be worn to almost any occasion and make anyone look sophisticated and put together, but the search for a perfect one can often lead to disappointment.
 Thankfully, Vaughan is here to address all your fitting woes.
 Taking advantage of HK’s excellent tradition of tailoring and using only the finest silk, the short sleeve and long sleeve shirts at Vaughan will truly be some of the favourite things you own.
 The brand’s customer service is also super so feel free to enquire about any fitting questions you may have.

 What the Frock?!

-Nearly every Sassy girl I meet admits to owning a What the Frock?! dress or two!
-Started by two friends, Maria and Lauren, who met in Hong Kong and lamented over the fact that there were no everywhere dresses for a reasonable price point beyond the Zara doors, WTF was born!
-The line consists of an ever-changing variety of dresses that can take you anywhere you need to be – brunch, beach, boardroom, baby playgroup?
+Started by Maria and Lauren, two friends who met in Hong Kong and lamented over the fact that outside of highstreet doors, there were so few easy-to-wear dress options at a reasonable price point, WTF aims to fill this gap in the market.
+The line consists of an ever-changing variety of dresses that can take you anywhere you need to be – brunch, beach, boardroom?
 Done!
-Save yourself the trouble and stock your HK wardrobe with these babies!

 Featured image via Mischa